Skip to main content

 Transport

-Whether by rail, road or air: a dense and efficient transport network gives the Swiss a high degree of personal mobility.
+Whether by rail, road or air, Switzerland's dense and efficient transport network provides a high level of mobility.

 Telecommunications